US STOCKS-Facebook 'likes' push Wall Street higher

 By Noel Randewich

-Jan 28 Wall Street climbed on Thursday as a blockbuster quarterly report from Facebook drove tech shares higher and a bounce in oil prices propped up the beleaguered energy sector.
+Jan 28 Wall Street gained on Thursday as a blockbuster quarterly report from Facebook drove tech shares higher and a bounce in oil prices propped up the beleaguered energy sector.

-Facebook surged 15.5 percent in its biggest one-day leap since 2013 after the digital advertising behemoth smashed expectations with a 52-percent jump in fourth-quarter revenue.
+Facebook surged 16.5 percent and was on track for its biggest one-day leap since 2013 after the digital advertising behemoth smashed expectations with a 52-percent jump in fourth quarter revenue.

-Helped also by a 4.28-percent gain in Alphabet, the S&P tech sector surged 1.48 percent.
+Helped also by a 4.44-percent gain in Alphabet, set to post its quarterly results after the bell, the S&P tech sector jumped 1.6 percent.

 Optimism sparked by earnings from Facebook and a handful of other companies, as well as the bounce in oil prices, was behind most of the day's improved sentiment, investors said.

-The Dow Jones transport average, which Carlson said was a good indicator of the economy's health, fell 0.8 percent.
+The Dow Jones transport average, which Carlson said was a good indicator of the economy's health, was down 0.9 percent.

-Others remained cautious after comments by the U.S. Federal Reserve's Open Market Committee on Wednesday did not more strongly signal it could scale back the pace of future interest rate hikes in the wake of recent turmoil in global markets.

-"The FOMC's statement was less dovish than anticipated and very likely may have marked a top in the recent rebound we have seen," warned Mohannad Aama, Managing Director, Beam Capital Management LLC in New York.

-The Nasdaq biotech index lost 3.5 percent and was on track for its biggest monthly fall in 16 years.
+The Nasdaq biotech index was on track for its biggest monthly fall in 16 years and down 3.6 percent Thursday.

-Abbott Labs was the biggest drag on the healthcare sector, with a 9.3-percent drop.
+Abbott Labs was the biggest drag on the healthcare sector, with an 10.8-percent drop.

-After the bell, Amazon slumped 11 percent after its quarterly report let down investors.
-Ahead of the report, it had risen 8.9 percent.

-During the session, PayPal surged 8.39 percent and Under Armour jumped 22.59 percent.
+PayPal, which was spun-off from eBay last year, surged 7.8 percent and Under Armour jumped 22.1 percent.
 Revenue at both companies beat estimates.

 * Indexes down: Dow 0.33 pct, S&P 0.29 pct, Nasdaq 0.13 pct (Updates to late afternoon)